snd/url-pattern/README.md

 pattern.match '/users/foo' # => {id: 'foo'}
 ```

-match returns `null` if there was no match and the extracted parameters otherwise
+match returns the extracted parameters or `null` if there was no match

 ##### match regex pattern against url